r-darwish/topgrade-docs/README.md

 TODO:

 - [ ] Replace example content in the blog with pertinent information.
+Or just simply drop the blog since it's unneeded.